1. The First Anglo-Burmese War began in __________.

 Explanation: Thibaw and his family were exiled to Ratnagiri in Maharashtra.

-25. The annexation of Burma added greatly to British control over:
+25. The annexation of Burma added greatly to British control over__________.

 A) Bay of Bengal trade routes